AidanThomas/mercury/README.md

-Mercury is an IRC client and server written in Go.
+Mercury is an instant messaging client and server written in Go.